Weber Shandwick: Operations

 Weber Shandwick is based in New York City, and as of January 2022, listed offices in 67 cities worldwide, as well as other affiliate city offices in six continents.
 As of December 2021, Andy Polansky was Weber Shandwick's executive chairman, Jack Leslie was chairman, Gail Heimann served as the agency's CEO, and Susan Howe was the agency's president.
+The firm's network has expanded to a presence across 129 locations globally.

 The agency and the eight sub-brands Cappuccino, Flipside, KRC Research, Powell Tate, Prime, Resolute, Revive Health, That Lot, and United Minds make up the Weber Shandwick Collective, within Interpublic Group's IPG DXTRA division, formerly known as IPG's Constituency Management Group.

 The agency also does work as 3PM, a dedicated holding company group formed with fellow IPG company PMK-BNC to coordinate efforts for multinational brewing company InBev, primarily with the beer brands Bud and Bud Light.

-In December 2022, Weber Shandwick announced a 'work from anywhere' policy in response to the post-COVID-19 trend of home-working.
+In April 2026, journalist Venla Rossi wrote in a publication of the Finnish Journalists' Association that Weber Shandwick's Finnish representative Ahjo Communications had offered her a pre-written newspaper story, which had been produced together with the pharmaceutical company Boehringer Ingelheim, so that Rossi could offer the article to newspapers as her own.